rohansingh/rohansingh.github.com/source/_posts/2011-12-02-installing-pgmagick-on-os-x.markdown

     $ brew install boost --with-thread-unsafe
     $ pip install pgmagick

+Building Boost takes a long time so don't fret if you don't see anything for a while.
 Try it out and it should work:

     $ python
     Python 2.7.2 (default, Oct 20 2011, 17:33:50)